 -

 Please make sure you are using the same account you used for the purchase.
-Logging in with another (wrong) account will change the license tier and possibly revert the program back to Demo Mode.
+Logging in with another (incorrect) account will change the license tier and possibly revert the program back to Demo Mode.

 -